tarekgh/opentelemetry-dotnet/example3/readme.md

 implications for app developers wanting to configure label value replacement functions because they now need to know what the type of the label is in addition to its name.

-Instead of this pursuing this path I'm now curious to explore if we can optimize a weakly typed API that takes an array (or perhaps a Span?) of (name,value) tuples.
-In theory these patterns require a non-performant sorting step but I am optimistic we can build a fast path when devs provide the tuples in the same order each time.
+[Update] I explored a weakly typed API that takes 0 or more (name,value) label tuple arguments.
+I think the usage feels fairly straightforward and it possible to do decent optimization as long as users tend to use the same label keys each time they record a measurement on a particular counter.

 ## Can we use double as our sole interchange type when communicating numeric measurements between instrumented code and SDK?